seejohnrun/seejohnrun.github.io/_posts/2011-02-16-rename-mysql-database.markdown

 needed to rename a database.
 It wasn't particularly complex, but was a massive amount of data (~20G).
 Reading around a bit, a lot of people recommend dumping your data out using `mysqldump` and then re-importing into a new database.
-That can be really slow on large databases, but if you re using InnoDB you have another option. `RENAME TABLE` allows you to specify database names, so you can do things like:
+That can be really slow on large databases, but if you're using InnoDB you have another option. `RENAME TABLE` allows you to specify database names, so you can do things like: